Patrick Higginbotham: Other service

 For many years, Higginbotham was a faculty member at the Federal Judicial Center and, as an appointee of Chief Justice William Rehnquist, the chairman of the Advisory Committee on Civil Rules.
 He served as president of the American Inns of Court Foundation, and in 1996 the Dallas chapter of that organization renamed itself after him.
 He has been a leading proponent and former chairman of The Center for American and International Law, a Dallas-based organization which aims to train foreign and domestic lawyers and police officers, a Fellow of the American Bar Association, chairman of its Appellate Judges Conference, member of the Board of Editors of the ABA Journal, and advisor to the National Center for State Courts on its study of habeas corpus.
 He is also a lifetime member of the American Law Institute and a member of the Board of Overseers, Institute of Civil Justice, RAND Corporation.

+As a professor of constitutional law, Higginbotham taught at the Southern Methodist University School of Law.
+He also taught at the University of Alabama School of Law during the fall semesters of 1995, 1997, and 1999, as well as the University of Texas School of Law in 1998, Texas Tech University School of Law during the spring of 1999, and the St. Marie's School of Law.